By Bill Anderson, FCCA, Chief Executive Officer — Assetica, Dubai, UAE

 How long does a business valuation take?

-For most SMEs and mid-market businesses in the UAE, Assetica can deliver an initial valuation report within 2 to 3 weeks from receipt of the required financial information.
-For larger or more complex businesses, allow 4 to 6 weeks.
+For most SMEs and mid-market businesses in the UAE, Assetica can deliver an initial valuation report within 2–3 weeks from receipt of the required financial information.
+For larger or more complex businesses, or where the purpose requires extensive documentation (such as tax or litigation valuations), allow 4–6 weeks.
 Expedited timelines are available for time-sensitive transactions.